 lead response time revenue local business

-The 5-Minute Follow-Up Rule: Response Time & Revenue — featured image
+Proven: 5-Minute Follow-Up Boosts Revenue 100x — featured image

 See your missed call revenue loss